Hepatitis C 101: HCV and Pregnancy – Impact on baby

 If you are undergoing treatment for hepatitis C, you may be advised against breastfeeding your baby, because the medication can enter your milk.

-It is not known if some of the newer treatment regimens, such as Harvoni and Viekira Pak, can pass into your breast milk.
+It is not known if some of the newer treatment regimens, such as Harvoni and Viekira Pak (now discontinued), can pass into your breast milk.
 When deciding whether to breastfeed, while taking medication for HCV, you and your physician should consider the developmental and health benefits of breastfeeding along with the clinical need for treatment and any potential adverse effects on the breastfed child.

 If your baby contracts HCV, you should consider ongoing care from a doctor who specializes in treating children with this condition.
-Children who become infected while in the womb or during birth are likely to become chronically infected, so they will need to have regular check-ups, blood tests, and possibly other tests to monitor their overall health and the health of their liver.
+Children who become infected with HCV during pregnancy or during birth are likely to become chronically infected, so they will need to have regular check-ups, blood tests, and possibly other tests to monitor their overall health and the health of their liver.

 Recent studies that have followed up on children who were infected in utero or during the birthing process, have found, after as many as 20 years of observation, that infection in children is milder than HCV in adults.